JustSleightly/SleightlyBall/README.md

 ## Special Thanks

-To my early alpha customers/testers for waiting up to nearly 11 months for this release - LeBUBBLES/ksivl/mango/KeepItBlank/Zen/Squirtles/PrimeSlav/Ember/Ronin/IMPACT/Once
+To my early alpha customers/testers for waiting up to nearly a year for this release - LeBUBBLES/ksivl/mango/KeepItBlank/Zen/Squirtles/PrimeSlav/Ember/Ronin/IMPACT/Once

 **[PF_Cactus](https://discord.gg/FJKB768)** - For the original inspiration of making a custom inspector multi-step setup script with his original drone